 While the EOS 90D does have Eye Detection AF, the focusing system overall is less advanced than we’ve seen in other cameras.
 You may not get quite as high a hit rate as you would with a more recent mirrorless machine.
 Still, the weather-proofing on the camera is top-notch, and its 1300-shot battery life means you can stay out shooting for long periods.

-For more lens inspiration head over to our Best Canon EF lenses to buy in 2023 article.
+For more lens inspiration head over to our Best Canon EF lenses to buy article.

 Best for: outdoorsy bird photographers who don’t mind bad weather

-Read the review of the Canon EOS 90D
+Read our review of the Canon EOS 90D

 Best Fujifilm camera for bird photography: Fujifilm X-H2S